bbb123bbb456/Calculator-on-Monad/README.md

-I made a calculator using Moand SDK in javascript language.
+I made a calculator using Monad SDK in javascript language.
 The purpose is just fun.